-Queue federation connects an upstream queue to transfer messages to the downstream queue when there's consumers that has capacity on the downstream queue.
+Queue federation connects an upstream queue to transfer messages to the downstream queue when there are consumers that have capacity on the downstream queue.
 It's perfect to use when migrating between two clusters.
 Consumers and publishers can be moved in any order and the messages won't be duplicated (which is the case if you do exchange federation).
-Instead messages are transferred to the new cluster when your consumers are there.
+Instead, messages are transferred to the new cluster when your consumers are there.
 The federated queue will only retrieve messages when it has run out of messages locally, it has consumers that need messages, and the upstream queue has "spare" messages that are not being consumed.

 Let us start by defining the concept of upstream and downstream servers.
-Upstream servers are the servers towards messages are originally published.
+Upstream servers are the servers towards messages are published initially.
 Downstream servers are where the messages get forwarded to.
 The downstream cluster can be thought of as subscribing to messages from the upstream cluster.

 Queue Federation example setup

-During this article we have our cluster set up in Amazon, one server in US-East-1 (in the pictures named: dupdjffe.
+In this article we, have our cluster set up in Amazon, one server in US-East-1 (in the pictures named: dupdjffe.
 We need to migrate to a cluster in EU-West-1 (in the pictures named: aidajcdt).
 The servers in US-East-1 will be defined as the upstream servers of the servers in EU-West-1.

 The old cluster in US-East-1 has some queues that should be federated, the metric-queues (metric.cpu and metric.memory).